-Property responsibilities are culturally based and relate to a more social, ethical commitment or attitude to environmental sustainability and good husbandry.
-Individuals and other actors are supposed to treat land and property in a way that conform to cultural traditions and ways of good ethical behaviour.
+Property responsibilities are culturally based and relate to a more social, ethical commitment where individuals and other actors are supposed to treat land and property in a way that conform to cultural traditions and ways of good ethical behaviour.
 This relates to what is accepted both legally and socially.
 Therefore, the systems for managing the use of land vary throughout the world according to historical development and cultural traditions.
 More generally, the human kind to land relationship is to some extent determined by the cultural and administrative development of the country or jurisdiction.